HOUSTON – Most American wine lovers can easily name the three largest cities in the country — New York, Los Angeles and Chicago.

 “We’re also pretty proud about Texas wines, and we focus a lot on that as far as local, but as our customers are continuing to graduate to something different, new and interesting, they grab onto that and they want more — especially red blends, and Washington state is starting to produce a lot of those,” Rayner said.
 “That’s a category in the past six years that’s really grown.
 Blends are taking over Merlots.
 You’ve got to listen to your customers.”

-Hurdles to overcome in Texas
+Hurdles for Northwest wine in Texas

 McLaughlin’s path to Seven Hills Winery included time in the 1990s as the corporate wine buyer for Cost Plus World Market.
 He’s been working for the McClellans at Seven Hills Winery for more than three years, and his trips to Houston – a part of the 80,000 miles his log on annual business – have gotten a bit easier over time.